4 Day Photography Masterclass – Lamington National Park, Qld

 Day 1: Queenstown

-Passengers should make their way to the designated hotel where we will spend the first night of the expedition.
+Guests should make their way to the designated hotel where we will spend the first night of the expedition.
 This evening there will be an informal get-together at the hotel for dinner; an excellent opportunity to meet fellow adventurers on your voyage and some of our expedition team.

 Day 2: Port of Bluff